svmiller/codename/README.md

-# Generation of Codenames for Organizations, People, Projects, and Whatever Else
+# Generation of Code Names for Organizations, People, Projects, and Whatever Else

 [![](https://www.r-pkg.org/badges/version/codename?color=green)](https://cran.r-project.org/package=codename)
 [![](http://cranlogs.r-pkg.org/badges/grand-total/codename?color=green)](https://cran.r-project.org/package=codename)
 [![](http://cranlogs.r-pkg.org/badges/last-month/codename?color=green)](https://cran.r-project.org/package=codename)
 [![](http://cranlogs.r-pkg.org/badges/last-week/codename?color=green)](https://cran.r-project.org/package=codename)

-`codename` allows for users to create short, pithy codenames for their organizations, their work projects, themselves, other people, or whatever else.
-The core of this package is the eponymous `codename()` function, which allows the user to create various types of codenames.
+`codename` allows for users to create short, pithy code names for their organizations, their work projects, themselves, other people, or whatever else.
+The core of this package is the eponymous `codename()` function, which allows the user to create various types of code names.
-The codenames returned from this function, by in large, are a two-word character vector of an attribute and an object.
-Right now, options include “any” (which is default and incorporates a battery of adjectives and nouns), “gods” (in which the object is the name of a deity or saint from some religion), “ubuntu” (in which the codename is alliterative but the object is always an animal), and “wu-tang” (in which the codename is derived from the classic Wu-Tang Name Generator). `codename()` also features the ability to use reproducible seeds, including character seeds, for maximum transparency and reproducibility.
+The code names returned from this function, by in large, are a two-word character vector of an attribute and an object.
+Right now, options include “any” (which is default and incorporates a battery of adjectives and nouns), “gods” (in which the object is the name of a deity or saint from some religion), “ubuntu” (in which the code name is alliterative but the object is always an animal), and “wu-tang” (in which the code name is derived from the classic Wu-Tang Name Generator). `codename()` also features the ability to use reproducible seeds, including character seeds, for maximum transparency and reproducibility.